Types of Degrees Phlebotomy Technician/Phlebotomist Majors Are Getting

 Online Phlebotomy Technician/Phlebotomist Programs

-In the 2019-2020 academic year, 332 schools offered some type of phlebotomy technician/phlebotomist program.
+In 2019-2020, 332 schools offered a phlebotomy technician/phlebotomist program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|